viren-pandey/viren-pandey/README.md

 ## Hi there! 👋

 I’m **Viren**, a curious engineer & tech enthusiast who loves building cool things, learning new skills, and making ideas come to life. ✨
 I’m always exploring something — from **machine learning & data analytics** to **graphics, simulation, and creative coding**.
-When I’m not coding, you’ll probably find me playing table Cricet , or Sleeping 🐾💕
+When I’m not coding, you’ll probably find me playing table Cricket , or Sleeping 🐾💕

 ## About Me
 - 🎓 Second-year undergrad at **AKTU**, majoring in **Computer Science & Engineering With Speciallization in Artifical Intelligence & Machine Learning**